malvarez88/malvarez88/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Buenos Aires, Argentina.

-- :telescope: I’m working on some personal projects and contributing to frontend and backend for building web applications.
+- :telescope: Currently lerarning Web3.
+Javascript /  Solidity.

 - :zap: In my free time, I excercice mind, trying to improve my soft skills.
 I also play the drums and practice calisthenics.

-- 🌱 www.marianodev.com
+- 🌱 Working on some personal projects and contributing to frontend and backend for building web applications.

 ---